 Is there methlymercury in all fish and shellfish?

-Nearly all fish and shellfish contain traces of methlymercury.
-However, larger fish that have lived longer have the highest levels of methlymercury because they’ve had more time to accumulate it.
+Nearly all fish and shellfish contain traces of methylmercury.
+However, larger fish that have lived longer have the highest levels of methylmercury because they have accumulated more of the compound over time.
 These large fish (swordfish, shark, king mackerel, and tilefish) pose the greatest risk.
-Other types of fish and shellfish may be eaten in the amounts recommended by FDA and EPA.
+Other types of fish and shellfish may be eaten in safe quantities as recommended by FDA and EPA.

 I don’t see the fish I eat in the advisory.
 What should I do?